pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 Probably need to be level 8 to get this task.
 You need to go to the bottom of the pit, and kill Krenshin, a bazu type mob; level 12.
 He can drop a range item (there are three possible).

+*The Revolt of Gloomingdeep*

+This is the one quest that binds all the other quests together, and has too many stages to usefully list.
+When you complete it, you get a small amount of experience (8% at level 10), and are told to clear off!

 **Other Rare Named Mobs**

 Rufus – grey rat, level 3.
 Drops range items; PH cave rats.